wesleychipeco/trifecta-website-v3/README.md

 - Add sportYear to `inSeasonLeagues` in globalVariables collection

-##### When a sport's fantasy playoffs start
+#### When a sport's fantasy playoffs start

 - On Fantrax, set Playoff Bracket matchups each week including 3rd place game

-##### When a sport's fantasy season ends
+#### When a sport's fantasy season ends

-- Using the **Complete Sport with Playoffs** Commissioner Action, assign Playoff Dynasty Points and remove sportYear from `inSeasonLeagues` global variable
+- Using the **"Complete Sport with Playoffs"** Commissioner Action, assign Playoff Dynasty Points (which also removes sportYear from `inSeasonLeagues` global variable)
 - Payout the winners of the sport
 - Conduct the lottery for the next season's supplementary draft
 - Renew the Fantrax League for next season
 - Update carryover FAAB
 - Update the `currentRosterLeagues` global variable with new sportYear in DB
-- Using the **Start New Sport with New IDs** Commissioner Action, assign the new sport and year's leagueId and individual teamIds.
+- Using the **"Start New Sport with New IDs"** Commissioner Action, assign the new sport and year's leagueId and individual teamIds.
 Find the leagueId and teamIds using the Network tab of the Chrome Inspector

-##### When a trade occurs
+#### When a trade occurs

-- In Commissioner Actions, **Enter Trade History** so the trade appears on the Trade History
+- In Commissioner Actions, **"Enter Trade History"** so the trade appears on the Trade History
-- If future draft picks are involved, **Trade Draft Picks** to update future Draft Boards and Trade Asset Dashboards
+- If future draft picks are involved, **"Trade Draft Picks"** to update future Draft Boards and Trade Asset Dashboards
 - Manually execute all available aspects of the trade
 - Ping involved GMs to let them know the trade has been processed and if there are any illegal rosters/lineups as a result, that the GM has to fix it before next lineup lock

-##### Adding draft results
+#### Adding draft results

 - From Fantrax, download .csv of the draft results
 - Remove all quotation marks from the .csv